nicholasoxford/Personal-Site-Template/README.md

 1. Run `npm run dev` in your terminal.

 ## Deploy the app to Hosting
-1. Run `amplify publish` to auto-build your SPA and upload it to your S3 bucket.
+1. Run `amplify publish` to auto-build your SPA and upload it to your S3 bucket